thalessarubbi/Proffy/README.md

 ## 🎩 Features

 ### Class
-- [x] Search for classes by week day, subject and time
+- [x] Search for classes by weekday, subject, and time
 - [x] Create class

 ### Connection
-- [x] List number of connections between teacher and student
+- [x] List the number of connections between the teacher and the student
-- [x] Create connection between teacher and student
+- [x] Create a connection between teacher and student

 ### Student(only on mobile)
 - [x] Add teacher to list of favorites